Industry-leading expertise and experience

 Dr Andrew Rickman OBE is the founder and chief executive officer of Rockley Photonics.

-Andrew was previously the founder, CEO and chairman of Bookham Inc. (now Oclaro Inc. [NASDAQ: OCLR] since the acquisition of Avanex Inc.), one of the world’s largest fiber optics telecom component producers, headquartered in San Jose, CA, USA.
+Andrew was previously the founder, CEO and chairman of Bookham Inc., now a part of Lumentum [NASDAQ: LITE] (after its 2018 acquisition of Oclaro Inc. [NASDAQ: OCLR], which was formed in 2009 after Bookham’s merger with Avanex Inc.), one of the world’s largest photonics and fiber optics telecom component producers, headquartered in Milpitas, CA, USA.
 Andrew founded Bookham in 1988 and grew the company from a start-up to a FTSE100 company as CEO and latterly chaired the business through the consolidation of the telecoms industry.

 More recently he was chairman of Kotura Inc., a leader in the field of silicon photonics for fiber optic communications, high performance computing and sensing applications.
 He was instrumental in its development and sale to Mellanox Technologies, Ltd., for $82 million in 2013.